medi-torimorta/farmers-attributes/README.md

 Cooking with multiple players will multiply all of their values.

 **farmers_weapon**
-When using farmer's weapons (e.g. Hoe), the player gains extra damage.
+When using farmer's weapons (e.g. Hoe), the player gains extra damage equal to the attribute value.

 **farmers_armor**
-When using farmer's armors (e.g. Carved Pumpkin), the player gains extra armor.
+For each farmer's armors (e.g. Carved Pumpkin) piece, the player gains extra armor equal to the attribute value.

 ### MobEffects
 **Appetite**